securewithsam/Linux/RHEL/syncthing.md

-#### How to install Syncthing on RHEL whihc doesnt support have official yum repository and can still be installed via official source code
+#### How to install Syncthing on RHEL which doesnt support have official yum repository and can still be installed via official source code
+#### Run as non-root user

 ```sh
 yum update -y